CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 sudo apt autoclean
 ```

 !!! danger "DO NOT RUN `sudo apt autoremove` as it will remove several packages that are required.
-This will break your system."
+This may break your system if you're using GUI, if you're on WSL2 you can proceed."

 Finally, reinstall `python3-apt` by running